What are the aims of this leaflet?

 What does erythema nodosum look like?

 EN starts as poorly defined red painful lumps.
 They feel like firm, smooth, raised lumps, 2 to 6 cm in diameter on the skin and are often very tender.
-They most typically appear on the shins and around the ankles.
-As the lump begins to fade, it looks more like a bruise, turning blue and then yellowish in white skin.
+They most typically appear on the shins and around the ankles, however less commonly on the arms, thigh and neck.
+As the lump begins to fade, it looks more like a bruise.
 The lumps usually clear over a period of 3–6 weeks without scarring.

 How is erythema nodosum diagnosed?

 The diagnosis is usually made by the doctor recognising the rounded lumps on the skin on the typical sites.
-Occasionally it is necessary for a skin biopsy to be done to confirm the diagnosis.
+If there is any doubt, a skin biopsy may be performed to confirm the diagnosis.
 This involves the removal of a small sample of skin under local anesthetic by the doctor in the hospital.
 This sample is then processed by the laboratory and then examined under the microscope.
-Additional investigations, usually blood tests and a chest x-ray, may be required to determine the underlying cause of EN.
+Additional investigations, usually blood tests, stool sample and a chest x-ray, may be required to determine the underlying cause of EN.

 Can erythema nodosum be cured?

 Most patients with EN make a full recovery within a few weeks or months.
-However, in some patients, new lumps of EN may occur over several weeks, with the condition persisting and following a longer time course lasting for 6 months and occasionally longer.
+Relapses may occur in approximately one third of cases with the condition persisting and becoming a chronic disorder lasting for 6 months or even years.

 How is erythema nodosum treated?

-Your doctor will look for known triggers for EN.
+Your doctor will look for known triggers for EN and treat the underlying cause.
 If an infectious cause is identified, then antibiotic treatment may be given.
 If a particular medication is suspected as the trigger, it may be stopped.
-For most people with EN the rounded lumps tend to heal spontaneously.
+For most people with EN the rounded lumps tend to heal spontaneously within 3 to 8 weeks.
 Some patients may need treatment to relieve symptoms, such as bed-rest, leg elevation, and anti-inflammatory painkillers (non-steroidal anti-inflammatory agents).
-For more prolonged EN, a number of stronger treatments may be used such as steroid tablets.
+For more prolonged or frequently occurring EN, a number of other treatments may be used such as steroid tablets.

 Self-care (What can I do?)